AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 - 2 x M2 Washers (Optional but recommended)
 - 10 x M3 Brass Inserts (OD: 3.9-4.2mm | Len:4-6mm) (See Section)
 - 4/12 8mm Rubber Bumpons (Good to have more.
 At least 4/12 needed for case/wrist rest)
+- 10 x 6mm Foam Pads (2mm - 2.5mm thick)(For the posts/PCB interface.
+More are supplied)

 ## Notes on Brass Inserts
 The holes in the design that recieve brass inserts are 3.9mm in diameter and vary in length.
 The case was designed for brass inserts that were 4.1mm in length and meant to have holes that were 3.7mm to 4.0mm.
 For guidance these brass inserts measure as being 4.28mm at a maximum OD and 3.7mm at their smallest OD.
 They look like this: